 Selling on Amazon

 It is surprisingly easy for businesses to sell on Amazon.
 But to be successful on the platform, you must be organized and well-prepared.
 Unless you produce an incredibly niche product, you’re likely to find fierce competition.
 The sheer number of products listed on Amazon is overwhelming.
-As of March 2021, Amazon had 75.1 million products listed.
+As of 2022, Amazon had more than 350 million products listed.
 Amazon’s first product focus, books, still provides most of the products listed on Amazon, with 57.2 million on Amazon.com.
 The next two most popular categories are Industrial & Scientific (3.0 million) and Computer & Accessories (2.7 million).

 If you are not already committed to selling a particular product range, you could use this Amazon Sales Estimator to help you find profitable niches where you can compete on Amazon.